pesoproject/new-website/bofs.md

 ## 2024 CASS Community BOF Days
 ### June 11-13, 2024

-We are pleased to announce the **2024 CASS Community Birds-of-a-Feather (BOF) Days**, led by the newly established _Consortium for the Advancement of Scientific Software (CASS)_ and hosted by the PESO (Partnering for Scientific Software Ecosystem Stewardship) project.
-This event builds on the tradition of ECP Community BOF Days, which were hosted by the DOE Exascale Computing Project (ECP) during 2021–2023.
+We are pleased to announce the **2024 CASS Community Birds-of-a-Feather (BOF) Days**, led by the newly established _Consortium for the Advancement of Scientific Software (CASS)_ and hosted by the _Partnering for Scientific Software Ecosystem Stewardship_ (PESO) project.
+This event builds on the ECP Community BOF Days, hosted by the DOE Exascale Computing Project (ECP) during 2021–2023.

  CASS Community BOF Days enable the high-performance computing community to engage with scientific software teams to discuss their latest development efforts.
 Each of the 2024 BOF sessions on a given topic will last from 60 to 90 minutes and include a brief overview and a Q&A. We will use Zoom to conduct the BOFs.